Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Intersection Numbers

-Owing to the key standard results~\ref{i:C1}--\ref{i:C2}, the $n$-fold divisor class intersection numbers $\k_{i_1,\cdots,i_n}=D_{i_1}\<\cdots D_{i_n}$ are related to Chern characteristics.
-They also provide essential information (certain Yukawa couplings) for superstring applications, and we now verify their computability and consistency also for toric spaces corresponding to \VEX\ \mTp{s}.
+Owing to the key standard results~\ref{i:C1}--\ref{i:C2}, the intersection numbers $\k_{i_1,\cdots,i_n}$ are related to Chern characteristics.
+They also provide essential information (certain Yukawa couplings) for superstring applications, and we now verify their computability and consistency also for VEX multitopes.